bee-produced/bee-built/bee.fetched/README.md

 }
 ```

-When this approach is applicable to a DTO the library automatically generates following nested data fetchers without additional configuration.
+When this approach is applicable to a DTO the library automatically generates nested data fetchers without additional configuration.

 ```kotlin
 @DgsData(